Bankrupting DoS Attackers: Our Algorithms

 \subsection{Algorithm \Linear}

-Our first algorithm, \Linear, addresses our without-latency problem variant.
+Our first algorithm, \Linear, addresses our zero-latency problem variant.
 The server partitions the servicing of jobs into \defn{iterations}, which end when $\hat{g}(\intvl) \geq 1$, where $\intvl$ is the time interval in the current iteration.
-The threshold value, \thresh, for the next job is set to $s + 1$, where $s$ is the number of jobs serviced so far in the iteration.
-Since there is no latency, good jobs will always send in RB solutions with value equal to \thresh, thus jobs with lower value solutions can be ignored.
+The \currentprice, \defn{\thresh}, for the next job is set to $s + 1$, where $s$ is the number of jobs serviced so far in the iteration.
+Since there is no latency, good jobs will always send in a fee with value equal to \thresh, thus jobs with lower value solutions can be ignored.
 Pseudocode is given in Figure~\ref{alg:linear}.
-Again, because there is no latency, the client's action is just to either send in the job with attached RB solution equal to the current value of \thresh, or else drop the job.
+Again, because there is no latency, the client's action is just to either send in the job with attached fee equal to the current value of \thresh, or else drop the job.
+Every message is presumed to be received at a unique point in time; if not, the server can break ties arbitrarily.